Skip to main content

 • Integer: Rounds input (float) to integer.

-• Number: Formats number based on Language setting (puts in comma or other number separator).
+• Number: Formats number based on Locale setting, and will then place the commas or other number separators as applicable.

-• Currency: Uses the currency specified by the Language setting.
+• Currency: Uses the currency specified by the Locale setting.

 Format (Datetime only)